 Not surprisingly, the country’s main industry is tourism.
 It does, however, have other industries including banking, e-commerce and oil refining and transhipment.

-Bahamas exports fish, salt, rum, chemicals, fruits and vegetables.
+Bahamas also exports fish, salt, rum, chemicals, fruits and vegetables.

 Want to call your friends in the Bahamas?
 The international dialling code for this beautiful group of islands is +1242.

-Do you know any interesting or fun facts about the Bahamas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Bahamas?
+Share them in the comments below!